The Age of Mysteries

 The Ancient Masters rampaged against the Ancestor Dwarves for many years, a war that the dwarves were not fated to win.
 As the edifices and runes of the dwarves were torn down, Morus became more unstable by the day - slipping into Chaos as their work was undone.
 The Ancestor Dwarves grew desperate, and many became faithless and fled Morus in the wake of the onslaught.
 Some travelled into the Underdark, fleeing into Elemental Earth in search of a new promised land.
 The Moredi clan, utilising their considerable runelore, lifted their mountain home from the surface of Morus and disappeared into the sky.
 Few dwarves remained - and, huddled in their mountainous strongholds, those that survived made their preparations for one last feat of runelore.

 So it came to pass that, though the Ancestor Dwarves were defeated, they were able to contrive a new invention whose like has not been seen since.
-The Ancestor Forges, powerfully warded edifices of Law, were made to preserve what few surivors remain from the Ancient Masters.
+The Ancestor Forges, powerfully warded edifices of Law, were made to preserve what few surivors remained from the Ancient Masters.
 Though slumbering in stasis, the inhabitants of the Forges survived in their deep hidden vaults even as the rest of their race perished - and thousands of years later, they would emerge.
-The Ancient Masters could not ferret out the dwarves from their hiding places, and though they had won the battle, they lost the war.
-Morus became a place of Law and Chaos in equal proportions - a stabilised place, a Material Plane, and the Ancient Masters became the linnorms: the primeval dragons.
+The Ancient Masters could not ferret out the dwarves from their warded hiding places, and though they had won the battle, they lost the war.
+The remaining Keystones completed their work, and Morus became a place of Law and Chaos in equal proportions - a stabilised place, a Material Plane, and the Ancient Masters became the linnorms: the primeval dragons.

 The Tale of FirebirthUnknown Time Period